About the author

 Build a Website (or Portfolio)

 With all brand names, make sure there aren’t any trademarks against them.
-Check if companies use the same name and search to ensure the appropriate domain and social profiles are also available.
+Check if companies use the same name and search to ensure the appropriate domain and social profiles are available.

 When you build your client base, you can include case studies and testimonials on the website, but for now, keep it simple.
 It’s also an excellent place to have a portfolio of the work you’ve completed for other clients or showcase your skills.